educationwarehouse/edwh/README.md

   execution.
 If the `hookable` option is set to `True`, any tasks found across namespaces with the same name will be executed in sequence, passing along the context and any provided arguments.

+The return value of a hookable task will be available in the context under the key `result`.
+Using a dictionary as the return value is recommended, as it allows you to merge the results of multiple cascading tasks.

 ### Example Usage

 ```python